rdbeach/JsonQuery/README.md

                 	boolean
                 	null

-                isLeaf: returns true if the node is a leaf
+                isLeaf: returns true if the node is a leaf (endpoint)
                 isObject: returns true if the node is an object
                 isArray: returns true if the node is an array